dabit3/react-authentication-in-depth/README.md

 awsmobile user-signin enable
 ```

-3. Push new services to console
+3. push new services to console

 ```
 awsmobile push